 Enniscorthy Riverside Walk

-This scenic walk along the western bank of the River Slaney south of Enniscorthy town is a 6km round trip.
+This linear trail is a 3km (6km round trip) scenic walk along the western bank of the River Slaney south of Enniscorthy town.
 The trail starts along the promenade walk at the southern end of the town and heads past a playground, crosses a footbridge at the River Urrin and follows a gravel path through a semi-wild meadow which is part of an extensive Special Area of Conservation.

 The meadow plains offer views up and down the valley plus that of Brownswood House, the home of Eileen Gray, the famous furniture designer.
 The trail has proved to be very popular with the public and is well used by the residents of Enniscorthy Town and visitors alike.